-TRI Chemical Category: Hexabromocyclododecane (HBCD) Category A rule was published on November 28th, 2016 (80 FR 85440), adding an HBCD category to the TRI list of reportable chemicals that covers HBCD as identified through two primary Chemical Abstracts Service Registry Numbers (CASRNs): 3194-55-6 (1,2,5,6,9,10-hexabromocyclododecane) and 25637-99-4 (hexabromocyclododecane).
+New TRI Chemical Category: Hexabromocyclododecane (HBCD) Category

+A rule was published on November 28th, 2016, (80 FR 85440) adding an HBCD category to the TRI list of reportable chemicals that would cover HBCD as identified through two primary Chemical Abstracts Service Registry Numbers 3194-55-6 (1,2,5,6,9,10-(CASRNs): hexabromocyclododecane) 25637-99-4 and (hexabromocyclododecane).
+Facilities that manufacture, process, or otherwise use HBCD should begin collecting release and other waste management information on the chemical during 2017.
+Reporting forms will be due July 1, 2018 for HBCD if TRI chemical use and other thresholds are met.

+• New TRI Chemical: 1-Bromopropane

-TRI Chemical: 1-Bromopropane.
-A rule was published on November 23, 2015 (80 FR 72906), adding 1-bromopropane (CAS No. 106-94-5) to the TRI list of reportable chemicals.
+A rule was published on November 23, 2015, (80 FR 72906) adding 1-bromopropane (CAS No. 106-94-5) to the TRI list of reportable chemicals.
+Facilities that manufacture, process, or otherwise use 1-bromopropane should have begun collecting release and other waste management information on the chemical during 2016.
+Reporting forms will be due July 1, 2017 for 1-bromopropane if TRI chemical use and other thresholds are met.